baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 - Mines can not be directly detected by the enemy.
 - You can not stack mines on the same tile.
 - Landmines persist across rounds.
+- `laymine()` lays a mine.
+- `canLayMine()` checks if landmine hardware is available and no landmine is already laid on current location.
+- `revealMines()` is a legacy API which your enemy can call to reveal mines.
+It will be removed from the game at some point and is not documented in in-game documentation.
+Once mines are revealed, they will be permanently visible to the bot which revealed them and the bot can call `isEnemyMineAt(xTo, yTo)` to see which tiles have mines.
+In addition, bots will refuse to move on tiles which they believe have mines (the mines may have expired, and a new `revealMines()` action must be spent to refresh the bot's accounting of where mines are).

 | Weapon                    | Damage        | Duration      |
 | --------------------------|:-------------:|:-------------:|